 ANTLER HILL VILLAGE: Antler Hill Village connects the estate's present and past, providing a relaxing place for dining, shopping, historical exhibit and people watching.
 Antler Hill Village includes the entrance to the Winery and adjacent Antler Hill Farm.
 You can also enjoy live entertainment on the Village Green and get ready to explore our 8,000-acre backyard at the Outdoor Adventure Center.
 Read and see more about Antler Hill Village.
 Don't miss the Vanderbilts at Home and Abroad exhibit.
 Adjacent is the Inn at Biltmore Estate four diamond hotel.

-LIFE ON THE FARM: For those interested in learning about Biltmore's agricultural heritage, there's Antler Hill Farm (formerly River Bend Farm), adjacent to Antler Hill Village.
+THE FARM: For those interested in learning about Biltmore's agricultural heritage, there's Antler Hill Farm (formerly River Bend Farm), adjacent to Antler Hill Village.
 The village includes the Historic Horse Barn, built in 1902 and restored to communicate the rich farm life that the estate has supported for more than a century.
 In addition to displays of historic farm equipment, explore the Kitchen Garden and meet draft horses, calves, lambs and chickens at the Farmyard.
 On select dates throughout the year, enjoy mountain music and artisans including a blacksmith and woodworkers practicing their craft.
 You'll also find.an old-fashioned Mercantile shop offering Appalachian crafts, dry good, and old-fashioned candy; a Smokehouse offering Carolina barbeque, quick sandwiches, and Southern favorites in addition cold drinks, snacks and sweets.

 OUTDOOR ACTIVITIES: There is much to explore outdoors, including several great hiking trails (free) and a host of paid activities.
 Read more about hiking and Biltmore outdoors.
 In Antler Hill Village, you will find Biltmore "Outdoor Adventure Center" where you sign up for an array of outdoor fun including: